England is at Step Three of the roadmap out of lockdown. Restrictions are still in place.

 - Follow the Government’s traffic light system for international travel, and you must follow the rules when returning

 Read the roadmap here

-- Continue to work from home where you can
+- continue to work from home wherever possible

 We regularly review updates from Government as they are published and work out what they mean for council services.
 We’ll publish information on these pages, or you can sign up for email updates to be the first to know.